jabamaus/jaba/README.md

 To do:

+- Remove --test from Jaba.
+Look into how to run tests with gemspec/bundler
 - How customise jaba output file?
 Subclass vcxproj or jdl definition, or something else?
 - open globals to add vcfiletype
 - Add uuid attribute type.